-You thought you’ve overcome overeating for good, yet it turns out that you’re back to square one when it comes to getting your cravings under control.
+You thought you’d overcome overeating for good, yet it turns out that you’re back to square one when it comes to getting your cravings under control.

 Why is it so hard to break out of this cycle?

-Is there a way to kick this ceaseless habit for good?
+Is there a way to kick this ceaseless habit and stop overeating for good?

-Does it have to do with sself-controland having an endless supply of willpower?
+Does it have to do with self-control and having an endless supply of willpower?

-Or is there some otherworldly, mystical force that you need to tap on in order to break free from binge-eating episodes?
+Or is there some otherworldly, mystical force that you need to tap into in order to break free from binge-eating episodes?

-To have a greater understanding as to how overeating happens, it makes sense to initially get a grasp of how our appetite, or the desire to eat, work.
+To have a greater understanding of how overeating happens, it makes sense to initially get a grasp of how our appetite, or the desire to eat, works.

 In a nutshell, the more you gorge on food laced with too much fat and sugar, the more likely that you’re going to get addicted to it.

 Also Read: 6 Reasons To Lose 3 Stone